Janiaje/graph-simulator/.github/ISSUE_TEMPLATE/simulation_request.md

 A clear and concise description of how the next graph should be generated from the previous one.
 Ex.
 Add a random edge to the graph [...]

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
 Add any other context, links or screenshots about the feature request here.